Whole Buildings

 Barriers

-Envelopes are a mature field but have been historically under-analyzed in favor of more straightforward widget-based appliance options (this is especially true for the non-residential sector).
-ET investments in this technology family can promise both improved savings, lower lifetime cost, as well as several co-benefits that need evaluation.
+Envelopes are a mature field, but they have been historically under analyzed in favor of more straightforward and lower-cost widget measures.
+This is especially true for the nonresidential sector.
+ET investments in this technology family promise both improved savings and lower lifetime cost.

 Potential studies of barriers should address:

-1. Lack of information related to retrofit technologies for existing residential envelopes.
+• Lack of information and scalable solutions related to retrofit technologies for existing residential and commercial buildings.

 Community Scale Strategies